What to do on a Tokyo Layover from Haneda Airport

 As you can see, there is no shortage of great things to see and do in Tokyo, even if you are just passing through.
 Be warned though, if you sample some of the above on a Tokyo layover you will want to return and stay longer.
 Japan is incredible and a place I will return to again and again, even if it’s just for a night 😉

-Thoughts on What to do on a Tokyo Layover?
+thoughts on What to do on a Tokyo Layover?

 Let’s hear it!